What Is Cyclothymia Hypomania?

 I multitask until my actual productivity becomes completely diluted and I am overwhelmed.
 Projects end up unfinished and abandoned.
 New business ideas trail off after I have spent hours working on creating websites or blogs for them.
 I end up attracting lots of new work or making too many social plans, that I find I can't see things through once my elevated mood changes.
 I have to cancel the arrangements and extend the deadlines.

 Impulse control is also a thing with hypomania.
-This can reveal itself in spending habits, eating or drinking habits, not sticking to healthy daily routines and staying up until the early hours of the morning absorbed in some project or activity.
-Cyclothymia hypomania might generally be described as getting very carried away, with all manner of things, without really knowing it.
+This can reveal itself in spending habits, eating or drinking habits, not sticking to healthy daily routines, and staying up until the early hours of the morning absorbed in some project or activity.
+Cyclothymic hypomania might generally be described as getting very carried away, with all manner of things, without really knowing it.

 Sometimes I just feel a bit stupid, embarrassed, and exposed, because I was excitable, hyperactive, and may have behaved like a child or talked too much.
 Often people don't think much of it and they just enjoy my company thinking I am extra happy, interested, or just in a really good mood.
 But after the event, I know better, and I have to try and believe that I didn't make a fool of myself.